-Here are 12 myths we frequently hear.
+Here are 12 myths about co-ops we frequently hear.
 See if you recognize any.

 ‘I participated in a co-op in university and got to work for a great company’